gguex/SemSim_AutoCor/code_python/README.md

 **compute_autocorrelation.py** : This script take the "noun only" file, the type-frequency file, and the similarity file to compute the autocorrelation index for a certain range.
 (MIGHT STILL BE FIXED)

-**text_preprocessing.py** : This script take a raw text file and create two text files.
+**text_preprocessing.py** : This script take a raw text file and create five text files.

   - The first file (ending with \_tagged.txt) contains two columns, the first one with every token from the text file and the second the corresponding POS tag obtained by Flair library (https://github.com/flairNLP/flair).

-  - The second file (ending with \_noun_only.txt) contains only nouns from the raw text file (tokens tagged with "NN", "NNS", "NNP" and "NNPS" by Flair).
+  - The 4 other files (ending with \_nouns.txt, \_verbes.txt, \_adjectives.txt, \_adverbs.txt) contains respectively only nouns, only adjectives, only adverbs and only verbs from the raw text file (tokens with tag beginning respectively by "NN", "VB", "JJ" and "RB" by Flair).
 Each token is lemmatized, lower-cased and non-alpha characters are removed (compound words are splitted).
 Tokens are separated by a whitespace and sentences by "\n" (end of line).

 **transform_text_into_gensim_model.py** : This short script take a text word vector model (from e.g. https://wikipedia2vec.github.io/wikipedia2vec/pretrained/) and transform it into a gensim model (it's faster to load in a gensim format)